Psiphon-Labs/psiphon-tunnel-core/README.md

 ### TODO (proof-of-concept)

-* replace InsecureSkipVerify work-around for IP SANs issue (see serverApi.go)
 * shutdown results in log noise: "use of closed network connection"
 * region preference
 * use ContextError in more places